 On the night of April 6th, the tenth grade Integrated English and World History Regents and AP classes gathered at OHS’s library with their parents, faculty, and community members to discuss Kristin Hannah’s The Nightingale.
 The novel tells the story of two sisters living in France during World War II.
 Over 130 attendees participated in this event to discuss the novel in a book club-like setting.
 Select students facilitated the discussions, asking the groups about particular scenes from the book and how the characters and storyline related to their own lives.

 In addition, between reading and discussing the book with each other, students and parents were able to partake in a unique bonding experience.
 The last time these parents read with their children was when they were telling them bedtime stories.
-The book talk gave these families an opportunity to indulge in this nostalgic activity with a new twist.
-Students were now at the age where they and their parents could discuss the book at the same intellectual level.
-However, the age difference between the parents and students continued to provide the dialogues with differing perspectives, which helped to develop these insightful conversations.
+The Book Talk gave these families an opportunity to indulge in this nostalgic activity with a new twist.
+Students are now at the age where they and their parents can discuss a book at the same intellectual level.
+However, the age difference between the parents and students continue to provide the dialogues with differing perspectives, helping to develop these insightful conversations.
 Parent Erik Heintz says, “To see this kind of banter back and forth was fun.”

 Students also enjoyed sharing this experience with their friends and community.
 Sophomore Areej Ahmed says, “I liked how it was the two Integrated classes combined.
 It really opened it up to everyone and allowed everyone to share their ideas.”